Q: What the heck is collagen?

 Q: What is monk fruit?

 A: Also called Luo Han Goa, monk fruit is a Chinese herb cultivated for centuries by Buddhist monks.
 Much like stevia, it’s a delicious and natural way to sweeten without all the calories of sugar.
+The monk fruit is water extracted.

 Q: What are net carbs?